vekatze/neut/book/src/static-memory-management.md

 }
 ```

-In practice, copying/discarding operations on immediate values are optimized away.
+In practice, however, discarding/copying operations on immediate values are optimized away.

+In the literature, a use of a variable is called _linear_ if the variable is used exactly once.
+Neut's compiler translates programs so that every non-linear use of variables becomes linear, ignoring arguments in discarding/copying functions.

 If you're interested in how Neut achieves these discarding/copying operations, please see [How to Execute Types](./how-to-execute-types.md).

-## The Problem
+## The Problem: Excessive Copying

-In Neut, the content of a variable is copied if the variable is used more than once.
 Now, suppose we defined a function `length` as follows:

 ```neut
 define length(xs: list(int)): int {